$H^1$-norm stability and convergence of an L2-type method on nonuniform meshes for subdiffusion equation: Abstract

 \section{Abstract}

-In this work the $H^1$-stability of an L2 method on general nonuniform meshes is established for the subdiffusion equation.
-Under some mild constraints on the time step ratio $\rho_k$, for example $0.4573328\leq \rho_k\leq 3.5615528$ for all $k\geq 2$, a crucial bilinear form associated with the L2 fractional-derivative operator is proved to be positive semidefinite.
-As a consequence, the $H^1$-stability of L2 schemes can be derived for the subdiffusion equation.
-In the special case of graded mesh, such positive semidefiniteness holds when the grading parameter $1<r\leq 3.2016538$ and therefore the $H^1$-stability of L2 schemes holds.
-Based on the above analysis, a graded mesh with varying grading parameter is proposed which ensures the $H^1$-stability of L2 scheme.
-To the best of our knowledge, this is the first work on the $H^1$-stability of L2 method on general nonuniform meshes for subdiffusion equation.
+This work establishes $H^1$-norm stability and convergence for an L2 method on general nonuniform meshes when applied to the subdiffusion equation.
+Under mild constraints on the time step ratio $\rho_k$, such as $0.4573328\leq \rho_k\leq 3.5615528$ for $k\geq 2$, the positive semidefiniteness of a crucial bilinear form associated with the L2 fractional-derivative operator is proved.
+This result enables us to derive long time $H^1$-stability of L2 schemes.
+These positive semidefiniteness and $H^1$-stability properties hold for standard graded meshes with grading parameter $1<r\leq 3.2016538$.
+In addition, error analysis in the $H^1$-norm for general nonuniform meshes is provided, and convergence of order $(5-\alpha)/2$ in $H^1$-norm is proved for modified graded meshes when $r>5/\alpha-1$.
+To the best of our knowledge, this study is the first work on $H^1$-norm stability and convergence of L2 methods on general nonuniform meshes for the subdiffusion equation.

 \begin{AMS} 35R11, 65M12 \end{AMS}